Learn about many of the available medications in our database.

 Cancer: Although uncommon, people taking niraparib have developed myelodysplastic syndrome/acute myeloid leukemia (MDS/AML), a type of cancer in which blood cells do not mature in the bone marrow and do not become healthy blood cells.
 This may be related to niraparib and it may also be related to previous chemotherapy and radiation.
 Talk to your doctor if you have concerns.

-Drowsiness/reduced alertness: Niraparib can cause drowsiness or dizziness, affecting the mental or physical abilities needed to drive or operate machinery.
-Avoid driving, operating machinery, or performing other potentially hazardous tasks until you have determined how you are affected by this medication.
+Niraparib can cause drowsiness or dizziness, affecting the mental or physical abilities needed to drive or operate machinery.
+Avoid driving, operating machinery, or performing other potentially hazardous tasks until you have determined how this medication affects you.

 Sensitivity to sunlight: This medication may increase the sensitivity of the skin to sunlight, increasing the risk of sunburn.
 Avoid exposure to sunlight for long periods of time, particularly between the hours of 10 am and 2 pm.
 Wear a broad-spectrum sunscreen and lip balm with an SPF of 30 or greater.
 If you notice any unusual skin rash or peeling, contact your doctor immediately.